Air transports of heads of state and government: Australia

-The Royal Australian Air Force operates a number of specialised aircraft to carry the King of Australia, members of the Royal Family, the Governor-General of Australia, the Prime Minister of Australia, senior members of the Australian government, and foreign, mostly Pacific Island, dignitaries.
+The Royal Australian Air Force operates a number of specialised aircraft to carry the Monarch of Australia, members of the Royal Family, the Governor-General of Australia, the Prime Minister of Australia, other cabinet ministers, and other senior members of the Australian government, as well as foreign (mostly Pacific Island) dignitaries.

 An Airbus A330 MRTT multi-role tanker was announced by Defence Minister David Johnston in 2014 to be acquired for VIP transport, while maintaining its original ability to serve as a military tanker and transport aircraft.^{[1]} The aircraft has the registration A39-007 and is painted in an "air force grey" livery rather than the white colour scheme.
 The aircraft has 100 lie-flat seats for its passengers.

 The RAAF's other VIP aircraft are two leased Boeing Business Jets and three Dassault Falcon 7Xs which are operated by the No. 34 Squadron RAAF and are based at Canberra Airport.
 The Falcon 7Xs replaced three Bombardier Challenger 604s in 2019.
 The Boeing Business Jets are custom configured Boeing 737-700s, fitted with facilities such as conference tables, offices suites, secure satellite and communication capabilities.
 These two aircraft have a longer range than what is standard for Boeing Business Jets.
 The Prime Minister regularly makes use of the aircraft for domestic and international travel.

 The BBJs and Challenger 604s replaced five No. 34 Squadron Dassault Falcon 900s and passenger-configured Boeing 707s tanker transports of No. 33 Squadron RAAF in 2002.
 These in turn replaced two BAC One-Elevens, three Dassault Falcon 20s and two Hawker Siddeley HS 748s.

 Beginning in 2024, the RAAF have introduced new Boeing 737 MAX 8 BBJs into the fleet to replace the leased Boeing 737-700.

 These aircraft usually fly under the typical RAAF callsign "ASY" when overseas or "EVY" domestically.

-Fiji

-The government uses commercial aircraft, e.g. Fiji Airways, for travel abroad, or they use government aircraft borrowed from other countries.